 When you add a parameter, you should name the parameter, pick a type of data, and specify whether the parameter is optional or not.
 The type of data is very important, as Bubble will validate the data when a request is made, and will return an error if a parameter is invalid.
 See below more details about how to make a request.

-Note that for the initialization to be effective, the request should be made to the endpoint URL, plus initialize at the end.
+Note that for the initialization to be effective, the request should be made to the API workflow's endpoint URL, plus initialize at the end.
 The endpoint will look like

 The request should be made to the test version of your app, as it's the version you're modifying.